maximetouroute/maximetouroute.github.io/src/pages/about/index.md

-### — I'm Maxime, an engineer specialised in __audiovisual arts__
+### — I'm Maxime, an __engineer__ specialised in __audiovisual arts__

-I've always been drawn by film making, photography and arts.
-I'm well versed in many skills around audiovisual creation, from shooting to post-production.
-I'm also a full fledged software engineer and using these skills to design new creative experiences.
+I've always been drawn by cinema, photography and arts.
+I'm well versed in film making from shooting to post-production.
+Being a full fledged software engineer I use these skills to design new creative experiences.
 I love to work on audiovisual and art projects where my creativity and rigor can be an asset.

 I'm always looking for new projects — if you would like to make something together, [get in touch !](/contact)